nvdla/doc/doc/hw/v1/ias/unit_description.rst

   Convolution MAC

-For physical design limit, CMAC is divided into two parts, CMAC_A and CMAC_B.
-Each part has individual CSB interface and regfile.
+For physical design optimization the CMAC is divided into two parts, CMAC_A and CMAC_B.
+Each part has an individual CSB interface and register file.
 But they are considered as one pipeline stage in usage.

 .. power-consideration-4: